-Northern Circle.-Coppice regeneration throughout the Circle is reported to be very satisfactory and the growth normal.
+Northern Circle.-Coppice regeneration throughout the Circle is reported

 In the Panch Mahals especially in Jhalod, natural regeneration of teak from seed was good.
 In the Thana Divisions the short heavy monsoon was unfavourable to the natural regeneration and seedlings which survived were choked with grass and weeds.
 In Peint natural regeneration, as a supplement to the plantations, was good and in the absence of fires, a full stocking is assured.
 The same remarks apply to the Dangs, where, however, the proportion of valuable species reproduced is greater than in Peint.